 The Way Back Support Service NSW

-The Way Back Support Service is an Australian first two-year action research trial currently being conducted in several sites, including the Hunter region in NSW.
+The Way Back Support Service was an Australian first two-year action research trial conducted in several sites, including the Hunter region in NSW.
 The service supports people within the first three months after a suicide attempt, in an effort to reduce the likelihood of further attempts and ensure people receive treatment and appropriate care.

 The project is funded by donations to beyondblue and the Movember Foundation.
-The Way Back Support Service NSW is being delivered in partnership by a Newcastle consortium led by Hunter Primary Care.
+The Way Back Support Service NSW trial was delivered in partnership by a Newcastle consortium led by Hunter Primary Care.

-The service also links families and carers of people who have attempted suicide to the Guiding Their Way Back Support Groups (see below) which are being run by Everymind.
+The trial also linked families and carers of people who have attempted suicide to the Guiding Their Way Back Support Groups (see below) which were run by Everymind.